FOUNDATION-AI-BASED/airline-club-manager/README.md

 Troubleshooting:
 - After changes, restart services: `./airline-club-manager.sh stop && ./airline-club-manager.sh start`
 - Verify with: `curl -I http://<your-ip>:9000/` and ensure status 200/302 instead of 400.

+## Docker deployment (container-as-server)

+This project includes a cross-platform Docker wrapper that ensures all installation and runtime happen inside a container, with interactive menu support.

+Usage: ./docker-wrapper.sh <command> [options]
+Commands:
+  build                 Build Docker image start                 Start container (detached) with host project mounted stop                  Stop and remove container shell                 Open interactive shell in running container menu                  Run installer menu inside container install               Run full installation flow inside container analyze               Run analyze & repair inside container logs [file]           Tail logs from host project (default: all known logs) run <args...>         Pass-through to airline-club-manager.sh inside container

+Env vars:
+  PROJECT_DIR_HOST      Host path to airline-club (default: /home/kali/airline-club) IMAGE_NAME            Docker image name (default: airline-club-java8)
+  CONTAINER_NAME        Container name (default: airline-club-runtime)

+Quickstart:
+- Build the image:
+  - cd /home/kali/airline-club-2
+  - ./docker-wrapper.sh build
+- Start the container (server runs inside the container):
+  - Linux: ./docker-wrapper.sh start
+    - Uses host networking to reach MySQL on localhost:3306 and bind app ports directly
+  - macOS: ./docker-wrapper.sh start
+    - Docker Desktop does not support host networking; common ports 9000 and 7777 are published by default
+    - To publish more ports (e.g., 3306, 8080), set EXTRA_PORTS before start:
+      - export EXTRA_PORTS="-p 3306:3306 -p 8080:8080"
+      - ./docker-wrapper.sh start
+- Interactive installer menu (inside the container):
+  - ./docker-wrapper.sh menu
+- Analyze & repair (inside the container):
+  - ./docker-wrapper.sh analyze
+- Tail logs (from host-mounted files):
+  - ./docker-wrapper.sh logs
+  - ./docker-wrapper.sh logs datainit.log

+Notes:
+- If your project directory differs from /home/kali/airline-club, set:
+  - export PROJECT_DIR_HOST=/path/to/airline-club
+- For macOS, ensure you publish any ports you need to access via localhost with EXTRA_PORTS.
+- All commands execute inside the running container; nothing is executed on the host outside Docker.

+---

+**Note:** This is an unofficial installer for the Airline Club project.
+For official support and updates, please refer to the [original repository](https://github.com/patsonluk/airline).

+# Trusted Hosts (Play Host Filter)

+Play Framework protects against DNS rebinding and Host header attacks by only accepting requests from allowed hosts.
+If you see errors like:

+- "400 Bad Request: Host not allowed: 192.168.50.77:9000"

+you must add your server's IP or domain to the trusted hosts list.

+Our installer provides a new menu option to manage this:

+- Main Menu → 11) Trusted Hosts (Allow IPs/Domains)
+  - Add host (IP or domain)
+  - Remove host
+  - Reset to defaults (localhost, 127.0.0.1, .*)
+  - Apply now and restart web server

+The script persists your choices and applies them to both:
+- Source conf: ~/airline-club/airline-web/conf/application.conf
+- Staged conf: ~/airline-club/airline-web/target/universal/stage/conf/application.conf

+Notes:
+- The installer auto-detects the machine’s IPs and adds them to the trusted list when starting services.
+- You can also run the command directly: `./airline-club-manager.sh trusted-hosts`
+- Use `.*` to allow all hosts, but it’s recommended to restrict to your domain/IPs in production.

+Troubleshooting:
+- After changes, restart services: `./airline-club-manager.sh stop && ./airline-club-manager.sh start`
+- Verify with: `curl -I http://<your-ip>:9000/` and ensure status 200/302 instead of 400.